RedHatInsights/cloud-services-config/README.md

 To indicate which module should be loaded when rendering your app (you can have multiple modules per one scope).
 This is usually `./RootApp`

+##### app_id.frontend.module.group

+If you have a first-level application, this field indicates which group should be managed by this module.

 #### app_id.frontend.paths

 This is the list of URL paths where your app will be located.